girip11/javascript_learning/mdn/4_async_js/2_asynchronous_javascript.md

 In callbacks, we trust the library function(3rd party library or own library) **to call the callback function exactly once, handle success and failure properly and pass the correct arguments.**

-In case of promises, inversion of control does not happen.
+In case of promises, a function(calling) calls an asynchronous function(called) and the called function returns a promise and the calling function operates on that promise.
+This is how inversion control is avoided when using promises.

 Promises can be in either of the three states

 * Pending - can transition to either fulfilled or rejected
 * Fulfilled - no further state transition. should have a value which shouldnt change